 Because I understand that life happens, I will accept late work up to 5 days past the deadline, but I will deduct 5% (or 1 point for assignments that are out of 10) for each day that the work is late (including weekends).
-If you have an exceptional circumstance that prevents you from submitting work for a period of time, please let me know.
+If you have an exceptional circumstance that prevents you from submitting work, please let me know.
 I am happy to support you in your efforts to do the work and pass the course.